-Because VHL has the potential to cause a number of different problems, MD Anderson brings together a team of experts from several disciplines to treat the disease.
-They work together to personalize your care, ensuring the most-advanced and most-effective treatments possible.
+Because von Hippel-Lindau disease (VHL) can cause several different problems, MD Anderson brings together a team of experts from several disciplines to treat the disease.
+They work together to personalize your care, ensuring the most advanced and most effective treatments possible.

-Surgery, including minimally invasive and laser surgery in some cases, is the main treatment for VHL-associated problems.
+Surgery, including minimally invasive and laser surgery in some cases, is a commonly used treatment for many VHL-associated problems.
 Like all surgeries, surgery for VHL disorders is most successful when performed by a specialist with a great deal of experience in the particular procedure.

 MD Anderson’s surgeons are among the most skilled and renowned in the world.
-They perform a large number of surgeries for von Hippel Lindau disease each year, using the least-invasive and most-advanced techniques.
+They perform a large number of surgeries for VHL disease each year, using the least invasive and most advanced techniques.

 If you are diagnosed with VHL, your treatment will depend on locations of the tumors and cysts that develop and the problems they cause.

 Surgery is the main treatment for pheochromocytomas.
 To prevent complications from severe high blood pressure caused by high catecholamine levels during surgery, you must take medicine for two to three weeks before the procedure.

 Removal of a pheochromocytoma may require taking out the whole adrenal gland.
 This is called an adrenalectomy.
 Sometimes the surgeon can “spare” the cortex (outer layer) by removing only the tumor and the adrenal medulla.
 Sometimes, minimally invasive laparoscopic surgery, which uses a smaller incision and may help you recover quicker, is possible.